hobson/hobson.github.io/_posts/2016-01-07-Getting-Started-with-your-pibot-TidlyBot.md

 Now you can ssh into your pi and configure it for you locale (keyboard especially).
 It can be frustrating and even render your pi unusuable if your filesystem isn't fully expanded and your keyboard driver is not configured to match your keyboard layout and locale.

 So ssh into your pi with `ssh pi`, then type `sudo raspi-config`.
 This will bring up an ASCII menu.
-The first option is to expand the filesystem.
+The first option is to expand the file system.
 Hit `[Enter]` to select it and answer "yes" to any confirmation prompts.
-Exit raspi-config by tabbing down to the Exit button and  answer "yes" to the "Reboot Now?" propmpt.
+Exit raspi-config by tabbing down to the Exit button and  answer "yes" to the "Reboot Now?" prompt.
 If you get to the shell prompt without a reboot just type `sudo reboot` to make sure your pi is ready to roll.

 SSH into you pi again and run raspi-config once more.
 This time use the arrow keys to select the configure keyboard and work your way through the menus (usually the US layout is hidden behind the "other" option) to set the keyboard to match yours.
 This doesn't matter if you only SSH onto the pi, but it may come in handy if you ever have to plug a USB keyboard and HDMI monitor directly into the pi.